Geographic Areas: San Francisco, Oakland

 No. While students will be asking for homework or classwork help across all of their subjects, we don’t expect you to be an expert in all areas.
 If there are assignments that you don’t feel comfortable assisting with, there will always be other assistants and volunteers who will be able to help.

-• Cultural sensitivity; respect for students' boundaries and personal space. • No proselytization or solicitation allowed.
+• Cultural sensitivity/humility; respect for students' boundaries and personal space. • No proselytization or solicitation allowed.

 + How to apply

--Please complete our online application HERE -Attend an RT orientation/training for school-based volunteers (see schedule here) -Attend a one-on-one interview with an RT staff member -Complete Livescan fingerprinting -Provide proof of negative TB -Set up your schedule and begin volunteering!
+-Please complete our online application HERE -Attend an RT orientation/training -Attend a one-on-one interview with an RT staff member -Complete background check (Livescan fingerprinting) -Provide proof of negative TB -Set up your schedule and begin volunteering!